 Strategic Objectives and Initiatives Potential Environmental Effects Potential Positive Effects on Environmental Theme & SEO Potential Negative Effects on Environmental Theme & SEO Uncertain Effects on Environmental Theme & SEO No Likely / Neutral Effects on Environmental Theme & SEO Mitigation Required ?
 Yes / No Vision The Destination Vision (10 year vision) for CCDEDP is: "The Cliff Coast is recognised as a leader in sustainable tourism where visitors clearly understand their role in contributing to community wellbeing and responsible tourism.
 The striking coastline is renowned for its cliff top walks and soul stirring views of a cliff coast brought alive through its vibrant communities and the opportunity to sample the best of local culture and traditional music.
 It is a leading family destination where the visitor has access to great indoor activities.
 The quality of the outdoor activity product and This vision statement sets an overall context for destination experince and tourism in North Kerry and West Clare.
 This will support and underpin the local tourism economy, sustainable tourism and the quality of tourism.
-No specific projects are associated with the statement, and therefore the effect on the remaining environmental themes and SEOs will be neutral. РНН (РНН1, РНН2) B (B1, B2, B3), LSG (LSG1), WQ (WQ1, WQ2), ANC (ANC1, ANC2), MA (MA1, MA2, MA3), CH (CH1, CH2), LV (LV_1, LV2) No
+No specific projects are associated with the statement, and therefore the effect on the remaining environmental themes and SEOs will be neutral.
+PHH (PHH1, PHH2) B (B1, B2, B3), LSG (LSG1), WQ (WQ1, WQ2), ANC (ANC1, ANC2), MA (MA1, MA2, MA3), CH (CH1, CH2), LV (LV_1, LV2) No

 Strategic Objectives and Initiatives Potential Environmental Effects Potential Positive Effects on Environmental Theme & SEO Potential Negative Effects on Environmental Theme & SEO Uncertain Effects on Environmental Theme & SEO No Likely / Neutral Effects on Environmental Theme & SEO Mitigation Required ?
 Yes / No coastal tourism adventure encourages slow adventure exploration with greenways acting as the link between the land and water adventure clusters in Tralee Bay and West Clare.
-Visitors have access to world class coastal tourism and marine experiences from dolphin watching to water activities linking our islands and coastal communities." row the year-round appeal of the Wild Atlar visitors into and throughout t nic way domest ically and internation any ensuring we att ract and disperse nign value 1.1 Address the challenge of the area perceived as a transient destination in the international marketplace located between more mature tourism destinations.
-This initiative will result in positive effects on population and human health by provision of enhanced visitor experience.
-However, in the absence of mitigation, development of any new and existing developments/ projects to address the challenge, might result in negative environmental effects that would, if unmitigated, have the potential to arise from both the construction and operation of such developments and/or their ancillary infrastructure.
-These types of infrastructure РНН (РНН1, РНН2) B (B1, B2, B3), LSG (LSG1), WQ (WQ1, WQ2), MA (MA1, MA2, MA3), LV (LV_1, LV2) CH (CH1, CH2), ANC (ANC1, ANC2), Yes
+Visitors have access to world class coastal tourism and marine experiences from dolphin watching to water activities linking our islands and coastal communities." row the year-round appeal of the Wild Atlar tic Way domest ically and internation ally ensuring we att ract and disperse high value visitors into and throughout t 1.1 Address the challenge of the area perceived as a transient destination in the international marketplace located between more mature tourism destinations. he region. РНН (РНН1, РНН2) B (B1, B2, B3), LSG (LSG1), WQ (WQ1, WQ2), MA (MA1, MA2, MA3), LV (LV_1, LV2) CH (CH1, CH2), ANC (ANC1, ANC2), Yes